mobizt/ESP-Mail-Client/README.md

 Other serial Mobile network modem (GSM/3G/4G) and SPI/I2C Ethernet board which GSM or Ethernet Plain/SSL TCP client libraries are available, are not compattible to integrate to use with this library because network upgradable was not supported in those libraries.

-This library support sending and receiving Email via Ethernet in ESP32 and ESP8266 devices using Ethernet module through secure (SSL/TLS) and non-secure ports.
+This library supports sending and receiving Email via Ethernet in ESP32 and ESP8266 devices using Ethernet module through secure (SSL/TLS) and non-secure ports.

 ![ESP Mail](/media/images/esp-mail-client.svg)